-Illicit drug use affects individuals, families and the broader Australian community.
-These harms are numerous and include:
+Illicit drug use can affect individuals, families and the broader Australian community.
+The impacts of illicit drug use are numerous and include:

 • health impacts such as burden of disease, injury, overdose and death